End cat declawing

 Declawing is most often done to protect furniture or to prevent a cat from scratching people—not for the benefit of the cat.
 Declawed cats often suffer long-term pain and are more likely to act aggressively and avoid the litter box.
 Because amputating their toes changes the way they walk, declawed cats can also suffer from arthritis and back pain.

 There’s no medical reason to amputate all of a cat’s toes, which is why declawing is outlawed or considered unethical in many countries.
-A growing number of veterinary professionals in the U.S. oppose declawing, and it’s currently banned in two states: New York and Maryland.
-More than a dozen local governments have also enacted declaw bans, and momentum is growing for both more state bans and more veterinarians refusing to perform the procedure.
+A growing number of veterinary professionals in the U.S. oppose declawing, and it’s currently banned in New York, Maryland, Massachusetts, Rhode Island, California, the District of Columbia and more than a dozen governments, cities and counties, while Virginia limits the practice.
+Momentum is growing to finally put an end to cat declawing with both more state bans introduced and more veterinarians refusing to perform the procedure.

 Are you interested in stopping the declawing of cats but don’t know where to start?
 This toolkit is for you.
-Aimed at passing anti-declaw legislation at the local level and supporting statewide bans, the Ending Declaw Advocacy Toolkit provides a step-by-step guide for both experienced policy advocates and those new to policy work.
+Aimed at passing anti-declaw legislation at the local level and supporting statewide bans, the An Advocate’s Guide to Ending Cat Declawing provides a step-by-step guide for both experienced policy advocates and those new to policy work.

 Sign on for support